Skip to content

 __init__(ci_test, find_markov_boundary_matrix_fun=None)

-Initialize the L-Marvel algorithm with the data and the conditional independence test.
+Initialize the L-MARVEL algorithm with the conditional independence test to use.

 Parameters: